 Those stop the release or block the histamine.
 Another way to treat allergies is to stop the inflammatory effects of the histamine.
 The medications that do that are corticosteroids, or non-steroidal anti-inflammatory (NSAIDs) medication.
 Corticosteroids are the most powerful way to stop allergy symptoms, but they have significant side effects that can make it risky to use them a lot, or for a long time.
 The NSAIDs are not quite as potent but have none of those risky side effects.
 These are generally prescription medications, so you should speak with your eye doctor about whether these would be a safe choice for you to use for more severe allergy eye problems that are not treated adequately by the over-the-counter choices.

 As a last word to you allergy sufferers, the oral allergy medications that you take to dry up your runny nose and throat, also dry up your eyes.
 If you suffer from a dry eye condition to begin with, these medications can make your dry eyes worse.
-Remember that we at SureVision Eye Centers and The Dry Eye Institute are here to help you get over these problems in the safest, most effective way.
+Remember that we at SureVision Eye Centers and The Dry Eye Institute are here to help you get over these problems through our dry eye treatments, in the safest, most effective way.